cmda-minor-web-1718/web-app-from-scratch-17-18/README.md

 The link to the live prototype is https://rick712.github.io/wafs/app/index.html

+For this project I used Parcel to run a local server.

 ## Functionality of the website
 On the website, you can choose a particular Pokémon, and you will get some information about that Pokémon.
 The website achieves this by using PokéApi: https://www.pokeapi.co/ .